polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Depending on its layout map, it could refer to a potentially non-contiguous sub-region of the tensor's buffer.
-All memrefs in the above snippet have the default identity layout map (d0, d1) -> (d0, d1), which corresponds to a row major layout of in contiguous memory.
+All memrefs in the above snippet have the default identity layout map (d0, d1) -> (d0, d1), which corresponds to a row major layout in memory.
 2088 x 2048 is the shape of memref where each of its element is an f64 (double).
 There is other information such as an affine layout map (a mapping for its logical coordinate space to physical memory) that is elided when these are an identity map (the default).
 We will look at an example of this a little [later](#a-quick-detour-into-affine-map-layouts).
-The only way to access the elements of a memref is through load and store operations.  .
+The only way to access the elements of a memref is through load and store operations.

 ### A high-level domain-specific op that can expand